AllanNiwagaba/UgandaCoffeeExports/README.md

 ## Data Sources

 The Data is sourced from the Uganda Coffee Development Authority (UCDA), the official body responsible for regulating and promoting Uganda’s coffee industry.Specifically this data is extracted from monthly reports (PDF).
+[Download here](https://ugandacoffee.go.ug/index.php/resource-center/reports/monthly-reports)

 ## Tools used

 - Excel - Data extraction & Cleaning
-- Power BI - Data Analysis & Visualization
+- Power BI - Data Analysis, Reports & Visualization

+## Data Cleaning & Preparation.

+In this initial preparatory stage, we did the following tasks
+- Extracted data from tables in PDF files using Excel power query
+- Removed errors and nulls.
+- Assigned the right data types (Dates, Texts, whole numbers)
+- Transformed and combined data across different reporting periods
+- Loaded standardized tables to create proper/clean datasets in excel form and stored them in a folder.

+## Exploratory Data Analysis